nyuvis/explanation_explorer/readme.md

 is a subclass of `defs.Model`. `output` is the folder where the two output files (the input to `./server.py`) are written to.

-`example.py` contains an example implementation and can be used like this:
+`example.py` contains an example implementation for a categorical dataset (whether mushrooms are edible given certain physical features) and can be used like this:

 ```bash
 ./create_explanations.py example ExampleModel output